alexa/alexa-smart-screen-sdk/modules/GUI/config/SmartScreenSDKConfig.md

 # SampleApp Parameters

 Config parameters for the SmartScreenSDK SampleApp.
-Handles configruation of  [websocket server](../../../README.md#websocket-encryption) used for [message communication between SDK SampleApp and GUI App](../SDK-GUI-API.md).
+Handles configuration of  [websocket server](../../../README.md#websocket-encryption) used for [message communication between SDK SampleApp and GUI App](../SDK-GUI-API.md) and caching of imported packages.

 ```
 "sampleApp": {